Toby Scott

 Toby Warren Scott is an American record producer, engineer and sound mixer.
-In addition to serving as an engineer on 18 Bruce Springsteen albums and numerous live performances, Scott has also recorded artists including Bob Dylan, Natalie Merchant, Steve Perry, Bette Midler, Blue Öyster Cult, Tommy Tutone and Little Steven & The Disciples Of Soul.
+In addition to serving as an engineer on 18 Bruce Springsteen albums and numerous live performances, Scott has also recorded artists including Bob Dylan, Natalie Merchant, Steve Perry, Bette Midler, Blue Öyster Cult, Alison Goldfrapp, Tommy Tutone and Little Steven & The Disciples Of Soul.

 Early life and music career

 Born in 1948, Scott attended high school in Santa Barbara, California, where he began playing guitar and piano, and he later joined a rock band as bass player on the local garage and party circuit.
 He became a music major in college while continuing to play in bands, and started managing and producing several local acts, acquiring contracts and recording their music in studios.
 Scott moved to Los Angeles in 1975, where he was hired at Clover Studios.
 After two years, he had become the Chief Engineer and Co-Manager of Clover.